broncowdd/SnippetVamp/readme.txt

 - highlight.js included (but not essential)
 - jquip (30ko) and not jquery
 - a cache (cleared only if you add/edit/delete/change status)
+- a multiselection tag option
+- search for more than one word

 Todo list: